FAQ – Frequently Asked Questions About RV Travel In Mexico

 Is The Electricity Safe in RV Campgrounds?

 If campgrounds have utilities, many are only 15 Amp.
 Bring a tester and always check the voltage polarity and ground.
 Have surge protectors in your rig for sensitive equipment such as computers.
 Don’t expect to use microwaves and/or air conditioners unless you have a generator or powerful inverter.
 Bring 12v clip-on fans!
-Mexican voltage has been known to vary between 90 and 150 VAC!
+Mexican voltage has been known to vary between 90 and 150 Volt AC !
 If the voltage is too high, you can buy a voltage regulator ($$$) or use a long extension cord to reduce the voltage.

 Is Propane Available?